ssanj/babyloncandle/posts/2022-07-20-extending-scala-case-class-with-nostacktrace-leads-to-unexpected-tostring-behaviour.md

 final case class MyError2(message: String) extends  MyError
 ```

 This might seem weird to some.
 Why are we extending `NoStackTrace` ?
-This allows us to use the `MyError` type both as a value through something like an `Either`:
+This allows us to use the `MyError` as a return value through something like an `Either`:

 ```{.scala .scrollx}
 def sanitiseInput(value: String): Either[MyError, ValidInput]
 ```

-and we can also use it an error that can be raised into `cats.IO`, `fs2.Stream`, `Monix.eval.Task` or equivalent:
+We can also use it as an error that can be thrown or raised into [cats.IO](https://typelevel.org/cats-effect/), [fs2.Stream](https://fs2.io/#/), [Monix.eval.Task](https://monix.io/) or equivalent:

 ```{.scala .scrollx}
 object IO {